OceanMIP/OceanMIP.github.io/index.md

 list_title: " "
 ---

-OMIP is not yet endorsed
+Note: OMIP is not yet endorsed by CMIP7 but we have applied.